Jaded-Encoding-Thaumaturgy/wobbly-guide/src/wobbly/starting.md

 A simple way to look at it is that every section equates a scene, with a cut made on the start and end of it.

-When dealing with fades to and from scenes, you'll want to put the scene change somewhere in the middle.
-The first frame before a fade in is usually the best, unless it fades in from a solid colour with a clear scenechange.
-To deal with crossfades
-(that is, two scenes that fade into each other without a solid color inbetween) where the pattern differs between scenes, you can try creating a new section that captures just the fade.
-Wobbly may be able to accurately decimate that for you.
-If the pattern remains the same, there is no reason to do this.

 You follow these procedures throughout the entire clip, creating and deleting sections as necessary.
 Once you're done,